 Money is obviously the most common motivation behind the attacks.

-This type of spam is making a lot of money.
-Injecting backlinks and spam to a legitimate sites remains one of the most profiting and popular types of website attacks.
+SEO spam is a type of spam which is making a lot of money.
+Injecting backlinks and spam to legitimate sites remains one of the most profiting and popular types of website attacks.

 After the website is compromised, a malicious backdoor will be uploaded to the website which gives access to the attacker allowing him to invisibly redirect your visitors to their scam sites at any time they want.